jmedia65/italianchat-kb/technical-issues.md

 1. Open your device's Settings
 2. Scroll down and tap "Safari"
 3. In the "Settings for Websites" section, tap "Microphone"
-4. Select "Ask" or "Allow" for ItalianChat.com
+4. Select "Ask" or "Allow"

 <!-- ![iOS Safari microphone settings](placeholder_ios_safari_mic_settings.jpg) -->

 For Android users:

-1. Open Chrome and go to ItalianChat.com
+1. Open Chrome and go to ItalianChat.app
 2. Tap the lock icon in the address bar
 3. Tap "Permissions"
 4. Ensure the microphone is set to "Allow"